dentudave/upgradeNoPrep/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

+## Initial Setup

+The angular phonecat project was imported into the ng1 folder, it needs bower components placed in the `lib` directory.
+The most effective way of getting them is to clone the angular phonecat project, run `npm install` followed by `npm start`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.